Filter by topic: Minnesota ABLE Plan | Minnesota College Savings Plan | Minnesota Secure Choice Retirement Program | Performance

 The SBI is responsible for overseeing the investment options, and the Commissioner of the Minnesota Department of Human Services (DHS) is responsible for the administration of the Plan.

-The SBI and DHS have contracted jointly with Ascensus to provide recordkeeping, administrative, and investment management services.
+Ascensus is contracted, jointly with SBI and DHS, to provide recordkeeping, administrative, and investment management services.

-Minnesota is one of 19 member states (including the District of Columbia) in the National ABLE Alliance Program, a coalition that has partnered to create and share program efficiencies while maintaining member-state independence.
+Minnesota is one of 19 member states (including the District of Columbia) participating in the National ABLE Alliance Program, a coalition that has partnered to create and share program efficiencies while maintaining the independence of its member states.
+Minnesota joined the National ABLE Alliance in 2017.

 Minnesota ABLE Plan Investment Options

-The aggressive option seeks long-term capital appreciation and does not focus on income generation.
-It target allocation is 90% equities and 10% bonds.
+The Aggressive Allocation Option seeks long-term capital appreciation and does not focus on income generation.
+Its target allocation is 90% equity and 10% fixed income.

-The moderately aggressive option seeks long-term capital appreciation with relatively less focus on income generation.
-It target allocation is 75% to equities and 25% to bonds.
+The Moderately Aggressive Allocation Option long-term capital appreciation with relatively less focus on income generation.
+Its target allocation is 75% equity and 25% fixed income.

-The growth option seeks to provide capital appreciation and low current income.
-It target allocation is 60% equities and 40% bonds.
+The Growth Allocation Option seeks to provide capital appreciation and low current income.
+It target allocation is 60% equity and 40% fixed income.

-The moderate option seeks capital appreciation and, secondarily, moderate current income.
-Its target allocation is 45% to equities and 55% to bonds.
+The Moderate Allocation Option seeks capital appreciation and, secondarily, moderate current income.
+Its target allocation is 45% equity and 55% fixed income.

-The moderately conservative option seeks to provide moderate current income and low capital appreciation.
-Its target allocation is 30% equities, 45% bonds, and 25% cash.
+The Moderately Conservative Allocation Option seeks to provide moderate current income and low capital appreciation.
+Its target allocation is 30% equity, 45% fixed income, and 25% cash.

-The conservative option seeks substantial capital preservation, limited current income and low capital appreciation.
-Its target allocation is 10% equities, 30% bonds and 60% cash.
+The Conservative Allocation Option seeks substantial capital preservation while providing current income and limited opportunity for capital appreciation.
+Its target allocation is 10% equity, 30% fixed income, and 60% cash.

 The Checking Account Option invests 100% of its assets in an FDIC-insured checking account.